longqua69/longqua69/README.md

 - 🌱 I’m currently learning Web Development, Data Science, Embedded System, Data Analytics from Google,...
 - 👯 I’m looking to collaborate on Open-Source Community.
 - 🤔 I’m looking for help with Embedded System and Data Science
-- 📫 How to reach me: longqua69@gmail.com
+- 📫 How to reach me: longqua69@gmail.com or (Kaggle)[https://www.kaggle.com/longqua69]
 - 😄 Pronouns: he/him
 <!-- - 💬 Ask me about ...